Summary of Proposed Medical Aid in Dying Law for Arizona

 6. Make an oral request for a prescription for a medication that will hasten death in a humane and dignified manner (such request to be documented in the patient’s medical record).

 7. Submit a request for the medication in writing, witnessed by two people, and in substantially the same form supplied in the statute.

 8. Wait 15 days from the initial oral request before the prescription can be written (this waiting period can be waived if it is deemed that the patient is likely to die within 15 days).

 Competency.
-If the attending or consulting physician believes the patient may have impaired judgment, either physician may refer the patient for a consultation with a psychiatrist or psychologist for a determination as to whether the patient has impaired judgment.
+If the attending or consulting provider believes the patient may have impaired judgment, either may refer the patient for a consultation with a psychiatrist, psychologist, or psychiatric nurse practitioner for a determination as to whether the patient has impaired judgment.
 If the patient is deemed to have impaired judgment, the prescription may not be written.

 Right to participate or not.
 Patients can rescind their request for medication at any time.
 Doctor participation is strictly voluntary—no health care provider is required to write the requested prescription under this statute.
 Health care facilities may prohibit participating in activities covered by this statute, but if they do not notify health care providers within their facilities of that prohibition in advance, they may not sanction such providers for participating.